useentropy/llmkit/README.md

 ## Contributing

 We welcome contributions!
-Please read our [contribution guidelines](CONTRIBUTING.md) to get started.
+Our contributions guideline will be added soon.

 ## License